jurgen-kluft/ccode/README.md

 2. cd into `target/tundra`
 3. run `tundra2 debug` or `tundra2 release`

-These are the steps to make a new package:
+These are the steps to make a new package, or take a peek at one of my libraries, like `github.com/jurgen-kluft/cbase`:

 1. Create a new Github repository like `mylibrary`
 2. In the root create a `mylibrary.go` file